douglassjohnandrew/EnhancedInvokeVBA/README.md

 The EnhancedInvokeVBA library is an enhancement of the existing Invoke VBA activity, with the following improvements:
 - Creates and invokes an enhanced version of your VBA code file that includes error handling
-- Automatically adds line numbers so you can see exactly where errors occur
+- Error information is detailed, including the exact line that failed

 Arguments: (required arguments are marked by :triangular_flag_on_post:)
 - **CodeFilePath** :triangular_flag_on_post: - Full path to the file containing VBA code